 I enjoy animals, but don’t want to work as a keeper.
 Are there other jobs available?

 Many people love being around animals in a natural-like environment, but not necessarily handling them.
 Bear in mind that less than half of the people working at the park work with animals.
 Find out what you’re good at, and determine a way to use those skills to help wildlife.
-You can get a college degree in a variety of different fields and find a job at a zoo, a wildlife park, research station, or conservation program that requires your skills.
+You can get a college degree in a variety of different fields and find a job at a zoo, a wildlife park, a research station, or conservation program that requires your skills.
 Some job examples include horticulturist, mechanic, human resources staff member, public relations, accounting, and so on.

 Where can I get a zoological degree?